IgnisDa/ryot/README.md

 ## ⌨️  How to use?

 **NOTE**: The first user you register is automatically set as admin of the instance.

 ### 👀 Production

-You will have to mount a directory to the `/data`, giving it the `1001:1001` permissions.
+You will have to mount a directory to `/data`, giving it `1001:1001` permissions.
 It is also recommended to use PostgreSQL or MySQL in production.

 ### 🐳 Option 1: Use Docker